RJay45/FedoraVagrantBox/README.md

 # Fedora 28 Vagrant Box

-This is a vagrant machine that I through together to load up a Fedora 28 box using the Fedora 28 Cloud Base image.
+This is a vagrant machine that I threw together to load up a Fedora 28 box using the Fedora 28 Cloud Base image.
 It will update the box and install a set of tools for development.
 The machine will be configured to load a GUI.
 Both Gnome and KDE are installed.